coredns/coredns.io/content/explugins/any.md

 ## Description

-*any* basically blocks ANY queries by responding to it with a short HINFO reply.
+*any* basically blocks ANY queries by responding to them with a short HINFO reply.
 See [RFC 8482](https://tools.ietf.org/html/rfc8482) for details.

 ## Syntax